-Between May 26, 2015 and August 11, 2015, we entered into self-placed private placement transactions involving securities purchase agreements with accredited investors, pursuant to which we sold Series B Preferred Units consisting of an aggregate of (i) 293,262 shares of our Series B 10% Convertible Preferred Stock (Series B Preferred); and (ii) five-year warrants to purchase an aggregate of 293,262 shares of our Common Stock at a fixed exercise price of \$7.00 per share, subject to adjustment only for customary stock dividends, reclassifications, splits and similar transactions (Series B Warrants).
-We received cash proceeds of \$5,052,781 which we expect to use for general corporate purposes.
-The figures reported above include 142,860 shares of Series B Preferred and Series B Warrants to purchase 142,860 shares of our Common Stock sold to Platinum for cash proceeds of \$1.0 million in accordance with the terms of the Platinum Agreement reported in our Current Report on Form 8-K filed with the Securities Act, in reliance on Section 4(2) thereof and Rule 506 of Regulation D thereunder.
+Between August 13, 2015 and November 13, 2015, we entered into self-placed private placement transactions involving securities purchase agreements with accredited investors, pursuant to which we sold Series B Preferred Units consisting of an aggregate of (i) 117,145 shares of our Series B 10% Convertible Preferred Stock (Series B Preferred); and (ii) five-year warrants to purchase an aggregate of 117,145 shares of our Common Stock at a fixed exercise price of \$7.00 per share, subject to adjustment only for customary stock dividends, reclassifications, splits and similar transactions (Series B Warrants).
+We received cash proceeds of \$820,000, which we expect to use for general corporate purposes.
+The figures reported above include 92,859 shares of Series B Preferred and Series B Warrants to purchase 92,859 shares of our Common Stock sold to Platinum for cash proceeds of \$650,000 in accordance with the terms of the August 3, 2015 Agreement with Platinum.
+The Series B Preferred Units were offered and sold in a self-placed private placement transaction exempt from registration under the Securities Act, in reliance on Section 4(2) thereof and Rule 506 of Regulation D thereunder.

-Each share of Series B Preferred is convertible, at the option of the Holder (Voluntary Conversion), into one (1) share of our Common Stock at a fixed conversion price of \$7.00 per share, subject to adjustment only for customary stock dividends, reclassifications, splits and similar transactions (Fixed Conversion) Price).
+Each share of Series B Preferred is convertible, at the option of the Holder (Voluntary Conversion), into one (1) share of our Common Stock at a fixed conversion price of \$7.00 per share, subject to adjustment only for customary stock dividends, reclassifications, splits and similar transactions (Fixed Conversion Price).
 All shares of Series B Preferred are also convertible automatically into Common Stock (Automatic Conversion) upon the closing or effective date of any of the following transactions or events: (i) a strategic transaction involving AV-101, our clinical-stage, orally-available new drug candidate for Major Depressive Disorder and other diseases and disorders of the central nervous system, with an initial up-front cash payment to us of at least \$10.0 million; (ii) a registered public offering of Common Stock with aggregate gross proceeds to us of at least \$10.0 million; or (iii) for 20 consecutive trading days our Common Stock trades at least 20,000 shares per day with a daily closing price of at least \$12.00 per share; provided, however, that Automatic Conversion and Voluntary Conversion (collectively, Conversion) are subject to customary beneficial ownership blockers.
-Prior to Conversion, shares of Series B Preferred will accrue dividends, payable only on the date of Conversion solely in that number of shares of Common Stock equal to the Accrued Dividend, divided by the Fixed Conversion Price.
+Prior to Conversion, shares of Series B Preferred will accrue dividends, payable only in unregistered shares of Common Stock, at a rate of 10% per annum (the Accrued Dividend).
+The Accrued Dividend will be payable only on the date of Conversion solely in that number of shares of Common Stock equal to the Accrued Dividend.